 - Demonstrate professional conduct, attitude, and appearance.
-Arrive on time as scheduled. - Accepts constructive critism professionally and utilize the information to improve draw performance with positive attitude - Exhibit good communication skills by use of appropriate language/grammar and accurate medical terminology and titles. - Follow written and verbal instructions and asks relevant questions - Adhere to the facility/department dress code.
-You are required to wear scrubs specific colors as designated by the Clinical stie.
-In general, clothes should be clean and neat.
+Arrive on-time as scheduled. - Accepts constructive critism professionally and utilize the information to improve draw performance with positive attitude - Exhibit good communication skills by use of appropriate language/grammar and accurate medical terminology and titles. - Follow written and verbal instructions and asks relevant questions - Adhere to the facility/department dress code.
+You are required to wear scrubs specific colors as designated by the clinical stie.
+In general, clothes should be clean, pressed and well fitting.
 Avoid wearing jeans, shorts, t-shirts, tank tops, sweatshirts, hoodies, sandals, or athletic shoes.
 Avoid extremes in jewelry, hairstyles, body piercing, tattoos, and make-up.
-Show respect for co-workers by monitoring personal hygiene, tobacco odors, and use of scented products. - Attendance and active participation are required for all course/Clinical activities. - Only hours of active phlebotomy participation and observation will count toward the required 120 hours - If it is necessary for a student to arrive late to the Clinical the student must contact the site manager and Program Coordinator prior to the scheduled arrival time. - All missed hours must be made up for with approval from the Program Coordinator and Site Manager.
-PHB students are only allowed 2 excused absences and any absences the student must contact the Clinical site and program coordinator 1 hour prior to Clinical start. - Employment experience (prior or current) may not be substituted for the CLINICAL requirements. - Exhibit good time management skills. - There may be times where if the Clinical site is busy that the student must observe to meet patient customer service expectations of the Clinical site and allow the preceptor time to catch up to avoid long wait times.
+Show respect for co-workers by monitoring personal hygiene, tobacco odors, and use of scented products. - Attendance and active participation are required for all course/clinical activities - Only hours of active phlebotomy participation and observation will count toward the required 120 hours - If it is necessary for a student to arrive late to clinical the student must contact the site manager and Program Coordinator prior to the scheduled arrival time. - All missed hours must be made up with approval from Program Coordinator and Site Manager.
+PHB students are only allowed 2 excused absences and any absences the student must contact the clinical site and program coordinator 1 hour prior to clinical start. - Employment experience (prior or current) may not be substituted for the PPE requirements. - Exhibit good time management skills. - There may be times where if the clinical site is very busy that the student must observe to meet patient customer service expectations of the clinical site and allow the preceptor time to catch up to avoid long wait times. - Document accurately all successful unaided venipuncture draws and hours while at clinical and obtain the preceptor who was in direct observation initials post draw

-- Document accurately all successful unaided venipuncture draws and hours while at Clinical and obtain the preceptor who was in direct observation initials post draw. - Use of cell phones and other personal electronic devices is prohibited in the Clinical setting.
+- Use of cell phones and other personal electronic devices is strictly prohibited in the clinical setting.
 Facility computers are not for personal use.
-Students are not permitted to access the Clinical sites specific software or enter data into their computer system. - Show initiative by using "downtime" to assist or observe others as suggested by the site manager or mentor. - Stocking of phlebotomy supplies - Checking for expired supplies - Cleaning drawing area and processing after each patient - If permitted specimen processing and centrifugation - Urine collection and transfer to designated test tubes - Observe pediatric venipunctures and POCT collection. - Observe operations of the laboratory with preceptor - Display sound ethical decision-making skills. - Ask questions and seek assistance as warranted. - Acknowledge mistakes/errors immediately. - o Perform activities only within the scope of practice for the CLINICAL. - Respect the privacy and confidentiality of patient, facility, and staff information.
+Students are not permitted to access the clinical sites specific software or enter data into their computer system. - Show initiative by using "downtime" to assist or observe others as suggested by the site manager or mentor. - Stocking of phlebotomy supplies - Checking for expired supplies - Cleaning drawing area and processing after each patient - o If permitted specimen processing and centrifugation - Urine collection and transfer to designated test tubes - Observe pediatric draws and POCT collection - Observe operations of the laboratory with preceptor - Display sound ethical decision-making skills. - Ask questions and seek assistance as warranted. - Acknowledge mistakes/errors immediately. - o Perform activities only within the scope of practice for the PPE. - Respect the privacy and confidentiality of patient, facility, and staff information.
 Student will sign a confidentiality agreement, if required by the facility. - Comply with all procedures, policies, rules, and regulations of the facility, unless contrary to law.
-If a facility policy/procedure differs from a college policy/procedure discuss with the PHB Program Coordinator or CLINICAL coordinator. - Prior to leaving the externship experience it is the student's responsibility to verify that all draws, hours, and Clinical evaluation sheets are completed and signed by the designated mentor.
-The student will not be allowed to go back to the Clinical site once the CLINICAL experience is over to obtain missing signatures or Clinical evaluation forms.
+If a facility policy/procedure differs from a college policy/procedure discuss with the PHB Program Coordinator or PPE coordinator. - Prior to leaving the externship experience it is the student's responsibility to verify that all draws, hours, and clinical evaluation sheets are completed and signed by the designated mentor.
+The student will not be allowed to go back to the clinical site once the PPE experience is over to obtain missing signatures or clinical evaluation forms.
 No Exceptions!!!